hcbpassos/waterfall-toolbar/README.md

 Note: you can do whatever you want with your inner Toolbar, Waterfall Toolbar won't interfere.

 ## Customization
-Note: sample project provides a nice environment to test all these things.
-Maybe you should give it a try.<br>
 Well, there are people who follow standards and people who create their standards.
 These last ones can customize three aspects of Waterfall Toolbar with Java or XML.

-However, to set those attributes in Java, you have to use WaterfallToolbar's unit classes: Px and Dp.
+Note: The sample project provides a nice environment to test all of these aspects.
+Maybe you should give it a try.<br>

 ### How to use Px and Dp classes
 I've created these classes to simplify the conversion between px and dp, which happens often inside WaterfallToolbar class.